 Traditional counter-drone technologies, such as jamming, can interfere with legitimate communications and may be restricted by regulations in some regions.
 RF-Cyber C-UAS operates passively, as it listens to and analyzes existing RF activity, making it non-disruptive to other communication systems, avoiding interference with friendly operations.

-This makes RF-Cyber detection ideal for airports, urban areas, and critical infrastructure, where traditional countermeasures could create unintended disruptions.
+This makes RF-Cyber-based drone detectors ideal for airports, urban areas, and critical infrastructure, where traditional countermeasures could create unintended disruptions.

 Beyond detection, RF-Cyber technology plays a crucial role in effective threat response.
 Security teams equipped with RF-Cyber C-UAS systems can take informed action, including: